European Traveler

 Mainz, the state capital of Rhineland Palatinate, and Wiesbaden, the state capital of Hessen, are located on opposite sides of the Rhine River in Germany.
 However, both cities somewhat turned their backs on the famous river with the town centers away from the Rhine itself.
 Getting to the boats from the relevant main train stations (Hauptbahnhof) is fairly easy:

 • In Mainz, Rhine and Main boats depart from quays (Pier) behind the Rathaus / Rheingoldhalle on the left (west) bank of the Rhine River.
 It is around half an hour’s walk from the central train station to here.
 As buses 28,54,55,56,57,60,61,68,70,71,90,91 all stop at Rheingoldhalle/Rathaus a suitable bus departs almost every minute for the 15-minute journey.
-The old town center with cathedral is close enough to the piers for easy walking.
+The old town center with the cathedral is close enough to the piers for easy walking.

 • In Wiesbaden, the center of town and main train station are even further away from the Rhine River and not a simple stroll.
 Here, boats depart from quays in Wiesbaden-Biebrich.
 It is a 15-minute bus ride from Wiesbaden Hauptbahnhof (Main Station) to the stop Biebrich Rheinufer.
 Buses 3 and 4 make the journey several times per hour.